detectivemenon/gt-omscs-prep/logic_numeric/progress_log.md

 - Modeled ATM cash dispenser logic with `while` loop, `break`, and multiple conditions.
 - Learned how to represent dynamic “system state” in code.

+## Day 9
+**Focus:** Refactoring and Function Design
+- Learned to encapsulate logic into functions.
+- Practiced using arguments and return values.
+- Combined multiple helpers into a cohesive program.
+- Strengthened modular design thinking for future OMSCS projects.

 **Takeaway:** Strong control flow + data structure reasoning—directly applicable to ML data pipelines.